A family of consistent normally distributed tests for Poissonity: The test statistic

-\begin{corollary} Under $H_1$, for any natural number $k$ such that $P(X\leq k)-f_k(\mu)\neq 0$, $Z_{n,k}$ converges in probability to $\infty$. \end{corollary} \begin{proof} As $\widetilde\sigma^2_{n,k}$ converges a.s. to $\sigma^2_{\mu,k}$, the proof immediately follows from the second part of Proposition 2. \end{proof} It is at once apparent that $Z_{n,k}$ actually constitutes a family of test statistics giving rise to consistent test for $k=0$ and for all the other values of $k$ for which there is a discrepancy between the cumulative distribution of the Poisson and of $X$.
-The statistic $Z_{n,0}$ is really appealing owing to its simplicity and its straightforward interpretation, comparing estimators of the probability that $X$ takes value zero and of the probability of zero for a Poisson r.v., but its finite-sample performance may deteriorate, especially when the sample size is small while $\mu$ is relatively large.
+\begin{corollary} Under $H_1$, for any natural number $k$ such that $P(X\leq k)-f_k(\mu)\neq 0$, $Z_{n,k}$ converges in probability to $\infty$. \end{corollary} \begin{proof} As $\widetilde\sigma^2_{n,k}$ converges a.s. to $\sigma^2_{\mu,k}$, the proof immediately follows from the second part of Proposition \ref{prop:conv}. \end{proof} It is at once apparent that $Z_{n,k}$ actually constitutes a family of test statistics giving rise to consistent test for $k=0$ and for all the other values of $k$ for which there is a discrepancy between the cumulative distribution of the Poisson and of $X$. {Among this family of test statistics, only $Z_{n,0}$ belongs to the family of the Poisson zero indexes \citep{weiss2019testing}.
+It is particularly attractive owing to its simplicity} but, {as already pointed out,} its finite-sample performance may deteriorate, especially if the sample size is small and $\mu$ is relatively large.
 Therefore, the selection of the parameter $k$ ensuring consistency and good discriminatory capability is crucial and a data-driven selection criterion is proposed.